Super Eagles under fire as Nigerians react to training boycott before WC playoff

 - Nigerians have reacted to the moves of the Super Eagles players, as they risk missing out on a second consecutive World Cup appearance

-Following the victory, the Super Eagles had silently demanded for their accrued bonuses from the NFF before the playoffs commenced.
+Following the victory, the Super Eagles had silently demanded their accrued bonuses from the NFF before the play-offs commenced.

 Nigeria players boycott training